A woman with short blonde hair smiling outdoors, wearing a cream-colored knitted turtleneck sweater, with green foliage in the background.

 Approach

 I believe therapy works best when it feels genuine and relational.
 I aim to create a space that feels welcoming, grounded, and free of judgment, where you can show up as you are and feel truly heard.
-I take time to understand your experiences in context—your relationships, transitions, and past experiences—and how they’ve shaped the ways you think, feel, and move through the world.
+I take time to understand your experiences in context, including your relationships, transitions, and past experiences, and how they have shaped the ways you think, feel, and move through the world.

 Our work together is collaborative and intentional.
-I’m open and clear in how I communicate, and I’ll thoughtfully reflect patterns or themes I notice while staying responsive to your comfort level and pace.
-Therapy isn’t about rushing change—it’s about building understanding, connection, and momentum in a way that feels steady and sustainable.
+I’m open and clear in how I communicate, and I will thoughtfully reflect patterns or themes I notice while staying responsive to your comfort level and pace.
+Therapy is not about rushing change.
+It is about building understanding, connection, and momentum in a way that feels steady and sustainable.

-I use an integrative, individualized approach to therapy rather than a one-size-fits-all model.
-Sessions are shaped around your needs and goals, drawing from evidence-based modalities such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), attachment-informed and parts-based approaches, solution-focused strategies, and mindfulness-based practices.
+I use an integrative, individualized approach rather than a one-size-fits-all model.
+Sessions are shaped around your needs and goals, drawing from evidence-based approaches such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), attachment-informed and parts-based approaches, solution-focused strategies, and mindfulness-based practices.

 My work is grounded in a trauma-informed framework, with attention to how past experiences can influence emotional responses, relationships, patterns of thinking, and the body.
 Therapy may focus on strengthening coping skills, improving emotional regulation, increasing insight, and supporting meaningful change.
 Somatic and mindfulness-based techniques can help build awareness and grounding, while solution-focused work supports identifying strengths and practical next steps.